goodthebest/Install-Setup-Yiimp-Mining-Pool-Software-Ubuntu-Linux/README.md

 	blocknotify=/var/stratum/blocknotify yaamp.com:port coinid %s

 On the website, go to http://server.com/site/adminRights to login as admin.
 You have to change it to something different in the code (web/yaamp/modules/site/SiteController.php).
-A real admin login may be added later...
+A real admin login may be added later, but you can setup a password authentification with your web server, sample for lighttpd:

+	htpasswd -c /etc/yiimp/admin.htpasswd <adminuser>

+and in the lighttpd config file:

+	# Admin access
+	$HTTP["url"] =~ "^/site/adminRights" {
+	        auth.backend = "htpasswd"
+	        auth.backend.htpasswd.userfile = "/etc/yiimp/admin.htpasswd"
+	        auth.require = (
+	                "/" => (
+	                        "method" => "basic",
+	                        "realm" => "Yiimp Administration",
+	                        "require" => "valid-user"
+	                )
+	        )
+	}

+And finally remove the IP filter check in SiteController.php

 There are logs generated in the /var/stratum folder and /var/log/stratum/debug.log for the php log.